 GLOBAL HEALTH 566 – Biochemistry and Genetics of Pathogens and Their Hosts

 Provides a strong foundation in biochemistry, molecular biology, and genetics for students interested in disease.
 Principles illustrated through examples focusing on pathogens, and infectious and non-infectious disease.
-Note: offered jointly with PABIO 551A.
+Offered jointly with PABI0 551.

 Spotlight